Law Students

 Volunteer Legal Internships

 Challenging work.
 Lots of responsibility.
 Interesting people.
 These are some of the phrases that students use to describe their experience as volunteer legal interns at the U.S. Department of Justice.
-Justice offers approximately 1,800 volunteer internships each year.
-Approximately 1,000 are available during the summer; and 800 offered during the academic year.
+Justice offers approximately 1,800 volunteer internships each year, during both the academic year and summer.

 Summer Law Intern Program

 The Summer Law Intern Program (SLIP) is the Department's competitive recruitment program for compensated summer internships.
-Each year, we hire approximately 50 paid summer legal interns.
-The majority of SLIP hires are second year law students who work at Justice the summer between their second and third years of law school.
-The SLIP is also open to recent law school graduates between graduation and the start of a judicial clerkship or full-time qualifying legal fellowship.
+Most SLIP hires are second year law students who work at DOJ the summer between their second and third years of law school.
+The SLIP is also open to recent law school graduates between graduation and the start of an Honors Program eligibility preserving activity.